Employee Terminal Server

 - User Terminal Server Environment Settings (Profile)

 - Access to local client disks in a Terminal Server session

 Connection to Terminal Server

 Connection is only allowed from machines in the MU network.
-From machines outside of this network, you can use a service for a connection VPN MU .
+For machines outside of this network, you can use a service such as a service VPN MU .

-Remote Desktop client, which can be started by pressing, is used to connect to the Terminal Server
+Remote Desktop client can be used to connect to the Terminal Server, which can be started by pressing

 Win+R and typing

 mstsc .
 Once it is started, the computer name should be filled in

 ate.fi.muni.cz , press Connect and enter the custom name in the form

 ntfi\your_login .
 Alternatively, many other settings can be edited before clicking on